miangelisse-ux/kairoslive/README.md

 # Kairos Live

-Cloud-ready church presentation and scripture projection platform built for live services, volunteer teams, and multi-screen worship environments.
+Cloud-based church presentation and scripture projection platform built for live services, volunteer teams, and multi-screen worship environments.

+Kairos Live is a live production SaaS platform currently deployed online for churches and ministry teams to access through a subscription-based membership system.

 ---